 fi

-This script will check whether there is a change registered by git wait for three minutes and then commit.
-As a user you will start typing and change your password database and the cronjob will pick this up.
-I have configured it to look every five minutes */5 * * * * /bin/bash ~/name_of_script.bash "/path/to/your/local/repository" > /dev/null 2>&1
+This script checks whether there is a change registered by Git, waits for three minutes, and then commits.
+As a user, you will start typing and change your password database, and the cron job will pick this up.
+I have configured it to check every five minutes using: */5 * * * * /bin/bash ~/name_of_script.bash "/path/to/your/local/repository" > /dev/null 2>&1

 #!/bin/bash